abinit/abinit/doc/tutorial/eph4isotc.md

 with *ab-initio* energies in the IBZ taken from [[getwfk_filepath]].
 The three variables [[sigma_ngkpt]], [[sigma_nshiftk]] and [[sigma_shiftk]] define the final dense $\kk$-mesh.
-Finally, [[sigma_erange]] defines the energy window around the Fermi level while [[einterp]] are the parameters passed to the SKW routines In this example, we are using the default values.
+Finally, [[sigma_erange]] defines the energy window around the Fermi level while [[einterp]] lists the parameters passed to the SKW routines In this example, we are using the default values.
-You may need to change [[einterp]] if you had to use different values when using `abitk skw_compare`.
+You may need to change [[einterp]] if you had to use different options for the SKW interpolation when using `abitk skw_compare`.

 !!! important

     When dealing with metals, both entries in [[sigma_erange]] must be **negative** so that the energy window is refered to the Fermi level and not to the CBM/VBM.
-    Use a value for the window that is reasonably large in order to account for possible oscillations and/or inaccuracies of the SKW interpolation around $\ee_F$.
+    Remember to use a value for the window that is reasonably large in order to account for possible oscillations and/or inaccuracies of the SKW interpolation around $\ee_F$.

 {% dialog tests/tutorespfn/Refs/teph4isotc_3.abo %}
 {% dialog tests/tutorespfn/Refs/teph4isotc_4.abo %}